naxo100/PISKa/Home.md

 `%transport: <move-free> 'link_name' agentB() @ 0.7`

 where agentA will move with any agent join to it and agentB will separate and move alone.
+If you don't use the <move-join/free> option, by default is <move-join> (CHECK)

 ###Use:
 The use instruction is to define the compartment that will be used, and set the initial conditions of it.
 If we want to initialize a compartment we write